 - In exceptional cases refer the appeal to an Appeal Board for consideration.
 In this case, a Student Advice adviser can help you decide how best to present your case and make verbal representations on your behalf.

 If your appeal is referred back to a re-convened Exam Board, Student Cases will communicate this decision to you and contact the Chair of the Exam Board.
 The Chair re-convenes the Exam Board to consider your case.
 A referral to a re-convened Exam Board does not automatically mean that the Exam Board is expected to change their mind in light of your appeal.
 Each appeal is considered on its individual circumstances and some students receive a change in decision but similarly others do not.

 Once the senior academic has made their decision you will be provided with a letter outlining; the reason for that decision; and the next part of the process.

-If you notify Student Cases that you do not wish to progress to the review stage or the 7 days passes and you do not submit a review request a Completion of Procedures letter will be issued.
+If you notify Student Cases that you do not wish to progress to the review stage or the 7 days passes and you do not submit a review request the University will consider the matter at an end.

 Following this you will receive a final decision letter following a request for review of the appeal.
 This letter (also known as a Completion of Procedures Letter) will explain how you can raise a complaint with the Office of the Independent Adjudicator if you remain dissatisfied with the academic appeal outcome.

 If you would like help in respect of reviewing an appeal decision, or would like any advice or guidance on the process, you should contact Student Advice in the Students' Union.

 Still have questions?